mshyu24/personal-site/content/about.md

 of paper -- I helped with the University of Michigan Museum of Art Family Art Studio in June 2020 to guide people through a virtual exploration of origami!
-I am also a loving bird mother to Chico, my beloved pet Pacific Parrotlet, and a rabbit aunt to Toast and Goat.
+I am also a loving bird mother to Chico, my beloved pet Pacific Parrotlet, and a cat aunt to Pierogi.
 I am a passionate coffee aficionado and amateur barista -- I am always looking to improve my latte art skills and perfect my Chemex pouring.
 I am a frequent baker and dinner party host, and enjoy doting over my beloved Sourdoughra, a 3:4 water:flour-fed sourdough starter.
 I love